SciML/Catalyst.jl/docs/src/introduction_to_catalyst/introduction_to_catalyst.md

 # [Introduction to Catalyst](@id introduction_to_catalyst)
 This tutorial provides a basic introduction on how to create chemical reaction network (CRN) models using Catalyst, and how to perform ODE, SDE, and jump simulation using these.
-[An alternative introduction](@ref catalyst_for_new_julia_users) is available for users with little familiarity with Julia programming.
+[An alternative introduction](@ref catalyst_for_new_julia_users) is available for users who are unfamiliar with Julia programming.

 Before starting this tutorial, we must (unless this has already been done) [install and activate](@ref ref) the Catalyst package:
 ```julia